alesti/cluster-in-a-box/README.md

 ## Costs

 I need to figure that out.
-Still open.
+So far i have only the [expenses for the box and the rig](costs.md) listed.